 A green bean casserole is always a hit!
 This recipe from The Edgy Veg is to die for and will have everyone going back for seconds.
 The vegan take on this traditional dish will please even super picky eaters.
 Topped with fried onions—it’s practically irresistible.

 There were no forks at the first Thanksgiving.
-People ate using knives, spoons and their fingers.
+People ate using knives, spoons, and their fingers.

 Everything Bagel Stuffing

 Be equipped with that “out of this world” dish this Thanksgiving!
 Yes, your mouth will be watering as you’re preparing this.
-This savory oil and gluten-free option is bursting will classic fall flavors and is sure to put a smile on everyone’s face.
+This savory oil and gluten-free option is bursting with classic fall flavors and is sure to put a smile on everyone’s face.
 Follow the recipe for this spin on a Thanksgiving classic over at Sweet Simple Vegan.